BraedenQ/genai-product-review-pipeline/README.md

 4. Check the Topics section of your cluster to see the topics created.
 These topics are generated based on the table names specified in the queries above.

-5. Create Kafka cluster API KEY and store it for later purpose.
+5. Create Kafka cluster API KEY aand save these values for later.
 <div align="center" padding=25px>
     <img src="images/kafka-api-key-1.png" width=70% height=50%>
 </div>